 R v AS

-Representation of Afghan teenager charged with serious offences who entered pleas under duress.
-Application to vacate pleas successful following a Positive National Referral Mechanism decision.
+Chloe represented an Afghan teenager charged in connection with serious offences who entered pleas under duress.
+An application to vacate pleas successful following a Positive National Referral Mechanism decision.
 Chloe acted pro bono with Barnardos, a charity specialising in the representation of children subject to exploitation, acting as an intervener.